hashicorp/nomad/demo/csi/ceph-csi-plugin/README.md

 - `--nodeid=${node.unique.name}`

   - A unique ID for the node the task is running on.
-Reccomend using `${node.unique.name}`
+Recommend using `${node.unique.name}`

 - `--cluster=${NOMAD_DC}`